 Donna B. Vocals, Piano, Ukulele, and Band Instructor.
 Donna is a multifaceted composer, singer/songwriter whose talent spans the realm from being an Oscar contending vocalist in 2013 for her work on the” Halloween Party” movie (which she also served as music supervisor, placing 27 songs in the film) to recently co-writing “Thank you” written for the documentary “From Grief to Gratitude” produced by Fast Lane Productions (submitted for premiere consideration at the 2017 Sundance Film Festival).
 In Nashville, she has performed at various venues including The Bluebird Cafe, The Commodore and Hotel Indigo.
 Her music has been heard on HBO, Rock Band video games, Showtime, VH1, MTV and on the Green Heroes web series and has shared the stage with the likes of Al Jarreau, Don Henley, Billy Idol, Martha Reeves, The Four Seasons and The Bangles.
 She has worked with Kid Pan Alley Children’s project, along with notables like Delbert McClinton, Cracker, Kix Brooks, & Amy Grant.
 Donna serves on the ”Songs of Love” advisory board and has written over 200 songs for ailing children.
 When not writing or performing, Donna is a creative development children’s composer and partner with Music as Message, LLC., a Florida corporation and shares her passion for working with children through music.

-Dylan S. Percussion and Band Instructor, Engineer.
+Dylan S. Percussion, Early Childhood and Band Instructor, Engineer.
 Dylan grew up in a musical family and quickly developed a passion for music, with a foundation on classic rock and metal.
-Dylan has been playing drums for over 10 years, is in Patriot High School's highest level Symphonic Band, is Center Snare of the Drumline for Patriot's Marching Band, and plays Guitar and Piano.
+Dylan has been playing drums for over 10 years, was in Patriot High School's highest level Symphonic Band, was Center Snare of the Drumline for Marching Band, and plays Guitar and Piano.
 He has competed all across Virginia with the Marching Pioneers, auditioned into All-County and All-District Bands against dozens of other percussionists, and has even performed across Europe in 6 different countries with an American Music Abroad Band comprised of students selected for their ability and talent.

 Joe P. Guitar and Band Instructor.
 Joe is a graduate of Berklee College of Music currently pursuing his Masters in Guitar.
 He performs regularly in the DC area and is already in the Blues Hall of Fame.
 Locally in Washington, DC, his band Moonshine Society and their album have received multiple Wammie nominations for Best Blues/Trad.
 R&B band, Best Blues/Trad.
 R&B album, and Best Blues/Trad.
 R&B Vocalist, and have been named in the Top 4 Fan Favorites in Washington, DC the last two years in a row.